Moscow dreamed of getting another country after Syria – but so far has not succeeded.

 But the conference ended in complete fiasco, as Field Marshal Haftar refused to put his signature on the document, criticized it and urgently left for Libya.
 And the next morning the battles resumed with renewed vigor.
 Thus, all the efforts to reconcile several parties at once, including Turkey, went down the drain.

-About what is happening today around Libya, we were explained by our permanent expert on the Middle East, senior researcher at the Institute of Oriental Studies of the Russian Academy of Sciences, Professor Mikhail Roshchin.
+About what is happening today around Libya, the Free Press was explained by our permanent expert on the Middle East, senior researcher at the Institute of Oriental Studies of the Russian Academy of Sciences, Professor Mikhail Roshchin.

 – Yes, we tried to open the window of opportunity.
 In fact, it was about freely promoting our creations – Marshal Khalif Haftar and the Parliament of Eastern Libya.
 They became subjects of formal negotiations.